MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Lead conversion

-The act of transitioning a qualified lead into a sales pipeline opportunity.
+Lead conversion is the act of transitioning a qualified lead into a sales pipeline opportunity.

 ### Lead enrichment

-The process of augmenting lead records with additional data from various sources.
+Lead enrichment is the process of augmenting lead records with additional data from various sources.

 ### Lead nurturing

-Ongoing communication with leads to develop awareness and interest over time.
+Lead nurturing refers to ongoing communication with leads to develop awareness and interest over time.

 ### Lead score

-A numeric rating assigned to a lead to indicate sales-readiness based on engagement, profile fit, and so on.
+The lead score is a numeric rating that is assigned to a lead to indicate sales readiness.
+It's based on engagement, profile fit, and so on.

 ### Lease contracts